Body- Worn Cameras

 450.8.3 ACCIDENTAL RECORDINGS

-In the event of an accidental activation of the body-worn camera where the resulting recording is of no investigative or evidentiary value, the recording officer may categorize that file using the preset category titled “Accidental Recording.”
+In the event of an accidental activation of the BWC where the resulting recording is of no investigative or evidentiary value, the recording officer may categorize that file using the preset category titled "Accidental"

-Any officer categorizing a file in the “Accidental Recording” category shall submit an email to both Lieutenants and the officer’s direct supervisor (if applicable).
-This email shall be submitted during the same shift in which the file was categorized as an accidental recording and will include a brief explanation as to why the file has been categorized in the “Accidental Recording” category.
+Any officer categorizing a file in the "Accidental" category shall submit an email to both Lieutenants and the officer's direct supervisor (if applicable).
+This email shall be submitted during the same shift in which the file was categorized as an accidental recording and will include a brief explanation as to why the file has been categorized in the "Accidental" category.

 Files categorized as accidental recordings are only accessible by members of the police management group.
-All files in this category will be scheduled for automatic deletion one year from the date the file was categorized as an accidental recording.
+All files in this category will be scheduled for automatic deletion in accordance with the Department's record retention policy.

 An Officer-Involved Incident includes: